Eagle's Claw (Lightwater Valley)

-Eagle's Claw is a yellow, brown and black KMG Afterburner amusement ride situated in Lightwater Valley, in Ripon, North Yorkshire, England.
+Eagle's Claw was a yellow, brown and black KMG Afterburner amusement ride situated in Lightwater Valley, in Ripon, North Yorkshire, England.
 It is a thrill ride with a height restriction of 1.22 metres, and a capacity of 24 riders.
 The Keighley News wrote that it "feels like a scarier version of the old Viking longship."

 Closing

 The Eagle's Claw was closed during July 2017, following a fatal accident on a similar ride in the US.
 It reopened the following month following safety checks.

 The ride was confirmed to be leaving the park for the 2021 season due to a shift to the family market.
-Following the park's new ownership however, this decision appears to have been changed with the attraction set to operate for the 2022 season.
+Following the park's new ownership however, this decision appears to have been changed with the attraction continuing to operate.
 The ride's height restriction has recently changed from 1.4m to 1.22m.

+The release of information from the park for the 2025 season showed Eagles Claw had been removed and replaced with a new family friendly ride, ‘Spin Bug’.

 Theme

 Although this ride does not have a specific theme, it is dedicated to a bird called Wingnut at the Lightwater Valley Birds of Prey centre.